ZeguanW/zgwu.github.io/README.md

 ### Biography

 Welcome to my site!
-I am a first-year Ph.D. student of Industrial and Systems Engineering at Lehigh University.
-My research interest lies in Quantum Computing and Optimization.
-Currently, I am working with Tamás Terlaky and Xiu Yang on Quantum Interior Point Method.
+I am a second-year Ph.D. student of Industrial and Systems Engineering at Lehigh University.
+My research interest lies in Quantum Computing, optimization and machine learning.
+Currently, I am working with Tamás Terlaky and Xiu Yang.

 ### Education